-Thanks to the success of numerous Danish designers like Arne Jacobsen and Hans Wegner, the phrase “Danish modern” became shorthand for middle-class sophistication.
+It was also around this time that Denmark took the lead in Scandinavian design.
+Thanks to the success of numerous Danish designers like Arne Jacobsen and Hans Wegner, the phrase “Danish Modern” became shorthand for Scandinavian design (and middle-class sophistication).
 Like Aalto, Jacobsen was an architect and furniture designer.
-He created not only the elegant glass tower SAS Royal Hotel in Copenhagen, but also its interiors, including two chairs that became popular worldwide: the Egg and Swan Chairs.
+He not only created the elegant glass tower SAS Royal Hotel in Copenhagen, but also all of its interiors, including two chairs that became popular worldwide: the Egg and Swan Chairs.

 Embracing new technologies and forms, Scandinavian designers like Poul Henningsen and Verner Panton adopted a more futuristic style, favoring extravagant geometric forms and bold colors.
 Henningsen’s PH Artichoke lamp, designed in 1958, may look like that petal-covered vegetable but does so for a practical reason: to distribute overhead light without glare.
 It has since become one of the most iconic works of modern lighting design.

-Today the popularity of Scandinavian furniture has reached every corner of the globe, with many of these classics still in production by brands like Vitra, Artek, and Knoll.
-Scandinavian style has spread to accessories as well, including Ferm Living’s pillows and wallpaper and streamlined kitchenware from brands like Stelton, and Menu.
-Yet over the years, its appeal endures: warm modernism with a natural, human feel.
+Today, the popularity of Scandinavian furniture has reached every corner of the globe.
+Many of the classics discussed here are still in production–as well as new designs inspired by them–by brands like Vitra, Artek, and Knoll.
+Scandinavian style has spread to accessories as well, including things like pillows, wallpaper and other decor from Ferm Living, and streamlined kitchenware from brands like Stelton and Menu.